godotengine/godot-docs/classes/class_inputeventaction.rst

 | *Getter* | get_strength()      |
 +----------+---------------------+

 The action's strength between 0 and 1.
-This value is consired as equal to 0 if pressed is ``false``.
+This value is considered as equal to 0 if pressed is ``false``.
 The event strength allows faking analog joypad motion events, by precising how strongly is the joypad axis bent or pressed.